simvue-io/docs/docs/python-client/getting-started.md

   style B stroke-dasharray: 5 5
 end
 ```
-A process running as a cron on a login node asynchronously sends all the required metadata, metrics and data to the
+A process (`simvue_sender`) running as a cron on a login node asynchronously sends all the required metadata, metrics and data to the
 Simvue server.
 ``` mermaid
 graph LR